bcgov/met-public/openshift/README.md

       alter role <role_name> WITH LOGIN NOSUPERUSER NOCREATEDB NOCREATEROLE NOINHERIT NOREPLICATION PASSWORD <role_password>;
     ```
-    Once the role is altered the restore can be ran again.
+    Once the role is altered the restore script can be ran again.

 ## Keycloak Configuration